 There are common parameters to all tasks and then specific parameters depending on the task being executed.
 After a task has executed, a result is obtained and saved into the database.
-Similarly to tasks, a test has a result too which may or may not be successful, but in the test case, if just one task fails for the test where it is associated, that test will be considered a failed test.
+Similarly, to tasks, a test has a result too which may or may not be successful.
+In the test case, if just one task fails, that test will be considered a failed test.

-The application can be adapted to different type of users and deployed in multiple scenarios, working as stand-alone or with the help of the already existing mobile probes on the network.
+The application can be adapted to different type of users and deployed in multiple scenarios, working as stand-alone or with interacting with of the already existing ArQoS NG probes on the network.
 Users have in the settings page a couple of options to explore, allowing the application to adapt itself according to the user’s preferences.
-Regarding the settings page, a user can activate or not the radiologs register and choose the time interval between each register.
+Regarding the settings page, a user can activate or not the radiologs registration and choose the time interval between each register.
 It is also possible to choose the application homepage and the app language.
 All of these parameters/choices are saved locally into the SharedPreferences, which is an internal Android interface for accessing and modifying preference data.
-That way the same application installed in different devices can run with different configurations that is saved locally in each device.
+That way the same application installed in different devices can run with different configurations saved locally in each device.

-A different service, running in the background as well, is a based GPS location service that retrieves the latitude and longitude coordinates, altitude, among other device parameters.
+A different service, running in the background as well, is a GPS based location service that retrieves the latitude and longitude coordinates, altitude, among other device parameters.
 This service is used primarily to show pins/markers of the different anomalies, tests or radiologs on history’s map view, but also to attach to every task details the GPS information that will after be sent to the backend system.

-Lastly and associated to the schedule of tests there is a background service handling the Alarms.
-For now, there are only on-demand and scheduled tests from a JSON file or from the management system, respectively.
-An alarm is triggered every time that it’s needed to insert, update or cancel a test.
-It is being used the AlarmManager Android class that already provides the tools to handle the alarm services and therefore, ensuring that the application is capable of running a test at a certain time in the future.
+Lastly and associated to the test scheduling, there is a background service handling the Alarms.
+An alarm is triggered every time when it’s needed to insert, update or cancel a test.
+The AlarmManager Android class [87] is being used, since it already provides the tools to handle the alarm services and therefore, ensures that the application is capable of running a test at a certain time, in the future.

-Frameworks used
+Frameworks

-Many tools were used to build a consistent, integrated and operational solution which helps to solve the identified problems discussed in previous chapters.
-Those frameworks/technologies used are the Android SDK, JSON, SQLite database, Google Maps API, ReactiveX for Java, Requery and image edition tools.
+Many tools were used to build a consistent, integrated and operational solution.
+Those frameworks/technologies used are the Android SDK, JSON, SQLite database, Google Maps API, ReactiveX for Java [88], Requery [89] and image edition tools.

 The Android SDK is the software that helps and enables the development or creation of applications for the Android platform.
 For this project was used the Android studio 2.3.1 and the application was tested with an emulator included in the SDK, but primarily, in real devices whose specifications can be encountered in Appendix D.

-Test’s data, parameters and configurations are retrieved from a JSON file and handled by an internal database.
-Every time the application boots, it updates its database tables content if there are changes on this JSON file.
-The test’s GUI is also updated with the available on-demand and scheduled tests in the same file.
+Test’s data, parameters and configurations are received from the management system through HTTP POSTs with JSON content and handled by an internal database.
 Still about the database implementation a framework named requery, was used, providing classes for SQLite databases and useful UI adapters.
 Primarily to facilitate much of the database creation, it also brings other advantages like lifecycle callbacks, Java Persistence API (JPA) annotation support, caching and no dependencies are needed.